 Weight affects efficiency, and torque plays a role as well.
 Efficiency is important for maintaining speed and saving power.
 The geared motor is more efficient than its gearless counterpart and has a longer travel range on a full charge.

 The weight of your bike is important if you have to take it up an elevator to your apartment or possibly attach it to a bus bike rack.
 With a gearless motor, your bike will be heavier.
-Geared motors only add about 7 pounds to the bicycle compared to gearless motors that can add as many as 25 pounds.
+Geared electric bike hub motors only add about seven pounds to the bicycle, compared to gearless motors that can add as many as 25 pounds.

 E-Bike Motor Low Priorities

 While gearless motors are often touted as being good choices for producing less noise, this should not be a top priority.
-There are other ways to reduce noise and geared motors’ hum is so quiet it is rarely heard or noticed by commuters after they reach a speed of around 15 MPH.
+There are other ways to reduce noise, and a geared motor’s hum is so quiet it is rarely heard or noticed by commuters after they reach a speed of around 15 MPH.
 A higher top speed is also a benefit of a gearless motor.
-However, it is not related to efficiency, durability or reliability.
+However, it is not related to efficiency, durability, or reliability.
 If you consider the pros and cons with practicality in mind, you will inevitably choose a geared motor.

-When you decide to buy a geared motor hub to convert your bicycle, the next step is deciding on a power option.
+When you decide to buy a geared electric bike hub motors to convert your bicycle, the next step is deciding on a power option.
 For optimal results, the main choices are 250W and 500W.
 The 250W motor is appropriate for the average ride, and 500W is better for a more demanding load or ride.
-If you are converting your bicycle to go green, commute faster or enjoy a ride without pedaling hard, be sure to choose the right motor power for your individual needs.
+If you are converting your bicycle to go green, commute faster, or enjoy a ride without pedaling hard, be sure to choose the right motor power for your individual needs.